 Chiropractic can help prevent lower limb injuries for athletes, which means more game time and less time spent on the bench.

-Hornback Chiropractic & Wellness, P.A. is here in Bradenton, FL to help you recover from a sports injury.
+Hornback Chiropractic & Wellness, P.A. is serving Bradenton, Lakewood Ranch and Palmetto, FL to help you recover from a sports injury.
 Give us a call today at (941) 744-1585 for an appointment.

 Hoskins W, Pollard H. The effect of a sports chiropractic manual therapy intervention on the prevention of back pain, hamstring and lower limb injuries in semi-elite Australian rules footballers: a randomized controlled trial.
 BMC Musculoskeletal Disorders 2010;11(64).